-12.2.1 Cross references in Math
+12.2.1.
+Cross references in Math

 Mathematical documents abounds in cross references.
 There are references to theorems and equations and figures and whatnot.
 The method of reference is exactly as before.
-Thus if you've defined \newtheorem{thm}[subsection], then after typing to get and you can type elsewhere in the document to get
+Thus if you've defined \newtheorem{thm}[subsection], then after typing to get